nguyenkhois/code-template-generator/README.md

 System requirements:
 * The minimum supported Node.js version is 8.3.0 (Node.js LTS version is a good choice for the stability).
-* Administrator permission is required by your operating system when:
+* Administrator permission is required by your operating system for:
-    * You install `code-template-generator` on global by the option `--global`.
+    * Installation of `code-template-generator` on global by the option `--global`.
-    * You run the command `$ generate -u` for the latest stable version updating.
+    * Running the command `$ generate -u` for the latest stable version updating.

 ## 4. Usage
 `$ generate [-option] [--sub-option] [project-name][component-name][path]`

-__Tip!__ You can use the command `gen` instead of `generate` in version 2.2.0 or later.
+__Tip!__ You can use the command `gen` instead of `generate` in version 2.2.x.
 It's more quickly when you enter a command line.

 Examples: